michaelmcclimon/michaelmcclimon/README.md

 # Blockchain Engineer Here <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
  My name is Michael McClimon and I have been developing on the Ethereum network and building Smart contracts and Dapps for the new ecosystem.
 If you would like to work on a project just reach out to me at  mickeymcclimon@gmail.com.
-I am currently enrolled in the Ivan On Tech academy where the community behind crypto couldn't be stronger!
-Learning Solidity, Go, JavaScript I have built real-world Smart Contracts and am currently working on my first Dapp clone.
-If you're looking for a passionate individual to bring your development team to the next level look no further!
+Blockchain technology is something I'm very passionate about.
+The way this technology works is so clear to me that it will significantly impact every aspect of our lives one day.

+My goal is to lead by example and empower others to learn blockchain development.
+Lifelong learning and humility are important to me.
+Like a sponge, I strive to constantly achieve greater heights, set myself challenging goals, and absorb as much as I can.
 <br/>